striker104/QRT-meeting-in-the-middle/README.md

 Animated Mapbox GL prototype that visualises how attendees from global offices converge on a proposed meet-up hub.
 The dataset is intentionally static right now—the goal is to provide a visual wrapper that your teammates can plug real scheduling logic into later.

+here is the link to the repo with some of the data: https://github.com/orrygoob/durhack2025-flight-data.git

 ## Getting Started

 1. Install dependencies: